ljantzen/obsidian-logging/README.md

 This little utility written in Rust makes it possible to log directly to todays daily note from the linux command line.

+## License

+This software is licensed under a combined MIT and SPPL license.
+It is basically a MIT license, but in order to be compliant you need to send me a postcard.
+Details in LICENSE.md

 ## Installation

 You can install obsidian-logging using cargo: